top of page

 FREE

-** Prices are correct at time of writing (May 2024).
-Please check the official website for the most up-to-date information.
+Prices are correct at time of writing (Feb 2025).
+Please check the official website below for the most up-to-date information.

 Note: If you currently live or work in Cardiff then you are entitled to your very own Key to the Castle with FREE admission to this world-class heritage attraction for 3 years.